 Malaria is a very serious infection which you can catch from a bite from an infected mosquito.
-The most common symptom is fever and a flu-like illness.
-Malaria can occur even up to a year after travelling in an area in which there is malaria.
-Prompt treatment for malaria is essential, as without treatment malaria can be fatal.
+The most common symptoms are high temperature (fever) and a flu-like illness.
+The symptoms of malaria can occur even up to a year after travelling in an area in which malaria is present.
+Prompt treatment for malaria is essential, as without treatment it can be fatal.
 This leaflet gives general information about malaria and its treatment.

 What is malaria?

-There are four types of plasmodium that cause malaria.
+There are four main types of plasmodium that cause malaria.
 These are called Plasmodium falciparum, Plasmodium vivax, Plasmodium ovale and Plasmodium malariae.
+Recently, another type has been discovered called Plasmodium knowlesi.
 Plasmodium falciparum is usually the most serious of the four.

 Most infections occur in travellers returning to the UK (rather than visitors coming to the UK).
 The risk of getting malaria is greatest if you do not take your anti-malarial medication or do not take it properly.
 People who take last-minute holidays and also those visiting friends or relatives abroad have been shown to be the least likely to take their anti-malarial medication.

-It is estimated that worldwide there are 300-500 million cases of clinical malaria each year and about 40% of the world's population is at risk of acquiring malaria.
-Each year around 1,700 people in the UK develop malaria which has been caught whilst abroad.
-About nine people die from malaria in the UK each year.
+It was estimated that worldwide there were 214 million cases of clinical malaria in 2014 with nearly half of the world's population at risk of acquiring the infection.
+In 2014,1,586 people in the UK developed malaria which had been caught whilst abroad and three people died from the infection.
 Malaria can kill people very quickly if it is not diagnosed promptly.